What is the safest route from California to Texas?

 The desert landscape can also contribute to accidents in other ways.
 It's a spectacular drive, but it can be hard to maintain concentration on some of the long, straight stretches of the road.

 With long distances to cover, speed limits are often ignored.
-Excess speed is a major cause of accidents on this route, so it pays to be attention to other drivers at all time and to try to think ahead.
+Excess speed is a major cause of accidents on this route, so it pays to pay attention to other drivers at all times and to try to think ahead.

-Sections of the highway are unlit and there may not be barriers separating the carriageways.
-Add to this the fact that a high rate of drink driving has been recorded on I-10 and you might want to avoid traveling on this route late at night.
+Sections of the highway are unlit, and there may not be barriers separating the carriageways.
+Add to this the fact that a high rate of drinking and driving has been recorded on I-10, and you might want to avoid traveling on this route late at night.

-Maybe because it runs close to the international border and links up some of the southwest's largest cities, I-10 also has a reputation for harbouring some pretty lawless characters.
+Maybe because it runs close to the international border and links up some of the southwest's largest cities, I-10 also has a reputation for harboring some pretty lawless characters.

-Border Patrol officers may be evident along the highway and in rare cases you might be pulled over for an inspection.
-There have also been gun crime incidents on or near the highway – these tend to involve law enforcement and known suspects but even so, it pays to stay alert to your surroundings.
+Border Patrol officers may be present along the highway, and in rare cases, you might be pulled over for an inspection.
+There have also been gun crime incidents on or near the highway – these tend to involve law enforcement and known suspects, but even so, it pays to stay alert to your surroundings.

 Driving on Interstate 40

-The rate of accidents is lower on I-40 than I-10 but they are still a common occurrence, so stay alert to the conditions around you and be prepared to respond quickly to other drivers.
-As a major route, the road is usually kept in a good state of repair but occasional issues such as potholes can arise.
+The rate of accidents is lower on I-40 than on I-10, but they are still a common occurrence, so stay alert to the conditions around you and be prepared to respond quickly to other drivers.
+As a major route, the road is usually kept in a good state of repair, but occasional issues, such as potholes, can arise.

-This route is also affected by winter weather, and heavy snowfall can see the interstate closed on occasion.
-Even if the route looks clear, pay attention for patches of ice which can make the road slippery in cold weather.
+This route is also affected by winter weather, and heavy snowfall can cause closures on the interstate.
+Even if the route looks clear, pay attention to patches of ice, which can make the road slippery in cold weather.

-There are some steeper sections of road here but as long as your vehicle is in good condition you shouldn't find the climbs challenging.
+There are some steeper sections of the road here, but as long as your vehicle is in good condition, you shouldn't find the climbs challenging.
 Always pay attention to signage in break check areas.

 Things to know that can impact the drive on the safest route from California to Texas

 As we've already mentioned, the weather and other road users can both make the drive from California to Texas unpredictable.
-Temperatures in the desert often drop below freezing at night so ice can cause problems even in apparently fine weather.
+Temperatures in the desert often drop below freezing at night, so ice can cause problems even in fine weather.

 Traffic can be heavy on this route as it's popular for truckers and tourists alike.
-On the I-10 route you'll have to negotiate some stretches of particularly congested urban freeway.
+On the I-10 route, you'll have to negotiate some stretches of particularly congested urban freeways.

-It's not uncommon to see drivers exceeding the speed limit – don't be tempted to follow suit as many accidents on this route are caused by driver error and speed.
-Take it easy if you're not used to driving at 85mph too.
+It's not uncommon to see drivers exceeding the speed limit – don't be tempted to follow suit, as many accidents on this route are caused by driver error and speed.
+Take it easy if you're not used to driving at 85 mph.

 Rest stops are available all along the route but there are significant distances between them.
 Don't leave it too late to fill up with gas in case you find the next rest stop is unexpectedly closed.
 There are also small towns just off the interstate where you'll usually find a café/fast food restaurant and gas station.